CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * To initiate and control awareness-raising and training on information security.
 The Information Security Officer must be involved in all major projects that have a significant impact on information processing, as well as in the introduction of new applications and IT systems, to ensure that security-relevant aspects are adequately addressed.
 These include z.
 For example, the procurement of IT systems or the design of IT-based business processes.

 The Information Security Officer must have the opportunity to report directly to senior management when needed.
-To ensure this, it is advisable to set up this role as a staff unit.In small institutions, the function of information security officer can also be performed by a qualified employee, among other tasks.
+To ensure this, it is advisable to set up this role as a staff unit.
+In small institutions, the function of information security officer can also be performed by a qualified employee, among other tasks.
 The decisive factor is that the information security officer is given sufficient time for his tasks.
 Especially when setting up the security process for the first time, sufficient time resources must be planned for this purpose.
 Also, when planning the information security organization, a qualified representative of the information security officer must be named.

 ** Information Security Officer Selection **